Wedding Day Tips

 This is the first thing to do, most places allow confetti if it’s biodegradable but I know a few wedding venues that don’t allow any confetti, even if it is biodegradable and allow alternatives such as bubbles or pompoms instead.
 Churches only allow confetti outside.

-If you’re allowed to use confetti, there are three choices -
+If you’re allowed to use confetti, there are 3 choices -

-Tip - You can also buy biodegradable tissue paper confetti canons which work really well - again check if that’s allowed to use first.
+A few confetti canons work really well for the confetti tunnel - again check if that’s allowed to use first.
 If you are allowed these then buy at least 10 of them, minimum 6 for the confetti tunnel and at least 4 for the first dance.

-Use a large basket full of confetti….do not use paper cones
+Use a large basket/s full of confetti….I don’t recommend paper cones

 Fill a basket full of confetti from which your guests can grab a good fist-full on the way out from the ceremony or have a couple of baskets passed around your guests.